Boulton Paul Defiant: Other roles

-A high-speed target tug variant, the Defiant Mk III, was developed in response to a growing demand for such a type; this model featured considerable modifications for the role, such as lacking the dorsal turret.
-Many of the surviving Mk I and Mk II Defiants also had their turrets removed when they were converted for the same role.
-In this final target towing variant, the Defiant ended up with a number of overseas assignments with both the RAF and Fleet Air Arm in the Middle East, Africa and India.Bowyer 1966, pp. 6, 10.
-Further deployments occurred to Canada, where the Defiant was used as a target tug and trainer with the British Commonwealth Air Training Plan.
+A high-speed target tug variant, the considerably modified turretless Defiant Mk III, was developed in response to a growing demand.
+Many of the surviving Mk I and Mk II Defiants had their turrets removed when they were converted for the same role.
+In this final target-towing variant, the Defiant ended up with a number of overseas assignments with both the RAF and Fleet Air Arm in the Middle East, Africa and India.Bowyer 1966, pp. 6, 10.
+There were further deployments to Canada, where the Defiant was used as a target tug and trainer with the British Commonwealth Air Training Plan.

 Defiants were also used for "special" work including tactical evaluations with the RAF Gunnery Research Unit and the Air Fighting Development Unit (AFDU) at Farnborough.
-Two Defiants were issued for ejection seat development work: one to R Malcolm Ltd (later ML Aviation) and the other to Martin-Baker.
-On 11 December 1944, Defiant DR944 was delivered to Martin-Baker's facility at Denham; sometime thereafter, a primitive ejector seat was fitted into the observers position for trial purposes.
+Two Defiants were issued for ejection seat development work: one to R Malcolm Ltd (later ML Aviation), and the other to Martin-Baker.
+On 11 December 1944, Defiant DR944 was delivered to Martin-Baker's facility at Denham and fitted with an early ejector seat under trial in the observer's position.
 On 11 May 1945, Martin-Baker used DR944 to test their first ejection seat with dummy launches.
-Various trials using DR944 took place until May 1948.
-The other Defiant, AA292, was delivered to R Malcolm Ltd at White Waltham Airfield on 15 April 1945 and the first airborne trial with dummies was held in the following October.
+Various trials using DR944 were made until May 1948.
+The other Defiant, AA292, was delivered to R Malcolm Ltd at White Waltham Airfield on 15 April 1945, and the first airborne trial with dummies was held that October.

 The last operational use of Defiants was in India, where they were used as target tugs.